The global environmental emergency - not only the climate crisis but also large-scale biodiversity loss - is the biggest challenge facing the world.

 We are developing a research and collecting initiative to represent smart and sustainable transport within our collections.
 As transport becomes more user-centred and incorporates advances in online technologies, the aim is for public and private to become integrated, sustainable and seamless.
 The three strands of transport history that we already house in our collections – vehicles, systems, and infrastructure – are all changing rapidly, so we are liaising with public and research bodies to acquire samples and prototypes to reflect this development.

 The LUTZ Pathfinder is a pioneering research and development project run by Oxbotica, carrying out the UK’s first trials in public pedestrianised areas of fully-automated vehicles.
 This is one of three pods used for trials in Milton Keynes in 2016, now in store at the National Museums Collection Centre.
-It will go on display go on display at the National Museum of Scotland in late 2021.
+It is currently on display at the National Museum of Scotland.

 Museums have always had an important role to play in creating spaces for people to debate, learn and share ideas and hope for a better future.
 We embrace our role in promoting awareness and conservation of the natural world and cultural heritage through our exhibitions, education and activities and by engaging our audiences in dialogue about changes beyond our walls.